Yarroudh/ZRect3D/README.md

 ![image](https://user-images.githubusercontent.com/72500344/210857587-52af1135-eb92-4682-acd7-6499096a292f.png)

-The second image shows the results of our automatic approach to correct buildings height using ground points from LiDAR data :
+The second image shows the results of our automatic approach to correct buildings height using ground points from LiDAR data.
+The correction is based on the neighborhood within the point cloud of the terrain surface of each building.
+The height on the ground is calculated by averaging the heights of all points in the neighborhood.
+The height difference is finally applied to correct the Z coordinate of the vertices.

 ![image](https://user-images.githubusercontent.com/72500344/210857677-d50e6768-cb15-4640-bcd3-c1445b61b15a.png)